An overview of Dave's capabilities.

 In 2001 Dave moved to The Netherlands where, in partnership with the renowned DavStudios, he developed the back-end for RouteCraft, an interactive web-facing bicycle, and car, route-planner for the City of Amsterdam.
 Following on from that, Dave worked as a senior developer for The Global Apparel Network, developing a picture sharing application called Visuality for use by the fashion industry.
 Next he took up a position within the European Patent Office as a software quality consultant.

-Dave left Carbon Planet in 2010 to focus on freelance software development, and has been developing a number of web-based systems for both government, and private clients, including a Facebook app that facilitates recipe sharing called Open Recipe.
-Most recently he developed an interactive map for the documentary film Muddied Waters, and redeveloped the website for a Singapore-based forest carbon company, Asia Pacific Carbon Pte Ltd.
+Dave left Carbon Planet in 2010 to focus on freelance software development, and has been developing a number of web-based systems for both government, and private clients, including a Facebook app that facilitates recipe sharing called Open Recipe, Bitcoin related software for Bit2Bit, and, most recently being engaged to work on Westfield’s flagship Australian site.

 Next, more detail on Dave's Skills.